JuliusTechCo/JuliusGraph/README.md

 ![WebUI for a distributed computation case.](assets/webui_2.png)

 Thank you for reading up to this point 🙌.
-If you are interested in our technology, don't hesitate to get in touch.
-We would love building incredible solutions with you for real life problems.
+If you are interested in our technology, don't hesitate to get in touch with us.
+We would love building incredible solutions with you for real world problems.